Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Timeline.md

 ### 1 Suspicious Circumstances
 #### 1.0 Opening
-Watson sitting down to write The Ghost of the Damned.
+`= [[Ghosts of the Damned]].Author` sitting down to write The Ghost of the Damned.
 Scene shifts to earlier when Catherine arrives at `= [[Ghosts of the Damned]].Detective`/Crowley's house to ask for help as she believes her wife was murdered.
 #### 1.1 The Death of Irene
 - Flashback to several weeks earlier.
 Irene's Body is discovered.
 Introduce `= [[Ghosts of the Damned]].Chef` and `= [[Ghosts of the Damned]].Psychic`.
 - After a minute ⁠[[Irene Adams]] is seen opening a window in the ⁠servants-quarters and seeming to start to step out onto the ledge.